Skip to main content

 The IMF International Myeloma Working Group (IMWG), the research arm of the IMF, is one of the most prestigious organizations for myeloma experts.
 IMWG members conduct collaborative basic, clinical, and translational research to improve outcomes for patients while providing scientifically validated, critically appraised consensus guidelines for healthcare providers, including criteria on myeloma diagnosis, treatment, supportive care, testing, and more.

-¡ Calcium – elevated level in the serum (blood) more than 11 mg/dL (higher than the upper limit of normal).
+¡ Calcium elevation in the serum (blood) to a level that is higher than the upper limit of normal (by more than 11 mg/dL).

-¡ Renal (kidney) impairment – creatinine clearance < 40 mL per minute or serum creatinine > 2 mg/dL.
+¡ Renal (kidney) impairment, with creatinine clearance of less than 40 mL per minute or serum creatinine of more than 2 mg/dL.

-¡ Anemia (low red blood cell count) – hemoglobin value < 10 g/dL.
+¡ Anemia (low red blood cell count) with hemoglobin value of less than 10 g/dL.

-¡ Bone damage (at least one osteolytic lesion) – if bone marrow has < 10% clonal plasma cells, more than one bone lesion is required to distinguish myeloma from a solitary plasmacytoma.
+¡ Bone damage related to myeloma, with at least one lytic lesion if bone marrow has fewer than 10% clonal plasma cells, or with two or more lytic lesions to distinguish myeloma from a solitary bone plasmacytoma (SBP).

 Start with these THREE screening tests